Hytia49/University-Projects/ACP_Project/README.md

-# Analyse en composante principale
+# Principal composant analysis project
-## Auteurs : Clara.L - Chen.Y
+Authors : Clara.L - Chen.Y

-Ce projet consiste à faire une analyse en composante principale sur une base de données représentant des villes de France et des informations les concernant (11 variables).

-__Les Variables__
+This mini-project involves performing a principal component analysis on a database representing French towns and information about them (11 variables).

+__Starting__

+- Download the R script on your computer
+- Run it with a R editor (like RStudio for example)

+__Variables__

 Chômage (%) |
 Mortalité (nbre d'habitants / année) |